water-fountains/proximap/README.md

 If you would like to contribute directly to the code, fork this repo and make a pull request.

-To get ideas for how to contribute, check out the [roadmap](/docs/roadmap.md) or look for *TODO* comments in the code.
+To get ideas for how to contribute, see open issues.